lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 15.1 Create Helpers Only When They Add Meaning

-A helper should reduce repeated logic, remove nesting, isolate a responsibility, or make the main flow easier to read.
+A helper should reduce repeated logic, remove meaningful nesting, isolate a real responsibility, or make the main flow easier to read.
+Lily prefers compact block-based code and does not create helpers merely to relocate a few obvious lines.

 ##### Weak helper